Mikheil Saakashvili: Economic and government reforms

 As a result, the rate of corruption in the country was drastically reduced and the business environment was improved significantly.
 The economy began growing and the standard of living rose.
 Georgia's ranking in the Corruption Perceptions Index by Transparency International improved dramatically from rank 133 in 2004 to 67 in 2008 and further to 51 in 2012, surpassing several EU countries.
 The World Bank named Georgia as the leading economic reformer in the world, and the country ranked 8th in terms of ease of doing business- while most of the country's neighbours are ranked somewhere in the hundreds.
 The World Bank noted a significant improvement in living conditions in Georgia, reporting that "Georgia's transformation since 2003 has been remarkable.
 The lights are on, the streets are safe, and public services are corruption free."
 Doing Business report founder Simeon Dyankov has given Georgia as an example to other reformers during the annual Reformer Awards.

+In 2004, the government artificially reduced the number of people living below the poverty line by changing the methodology used to measure the subsistence level.

 Under Saakashvili's term, Georgia became involved in international market transactions to a small extent, and in 2007 Bank of Georgia sold bonds at premium, when $200m five-year bond was priced with a coupon of 9 per cent at par, or 100 per cent of face value, after initially being priced at 9.5 per cent and investors pushed orders up to $600m.

 In 2009, he introduced The Economic Liberty Act of Georgia, which was adopted by the Parliament of Georgia in 2011.
 The Act restricted the state's ability to interfere in the economy, and was aimed at reducing the state expenses and debt by 30% and 60%, respectively.
 It also explicitly prohibited the Government from changing taxes without a popular referendum on rates and structure.